 Transitioning Entities will be allowed to defer adoption of the new MFRSs for an additional one year.
 Consequently, adoption of the MFRSs by Transitioning Entities will be mandatory for annual financial periods beginning on or after 1 January 2013.
 On 4 July 2012, the MASB has decided to allow Transitioning Entities to defer the adoption of the MFRS Framework for another year.
 On 7 August 2013, the MASB has again decided to allow Transitioning Entities to defer the adoption of the MFRS Framework for another year.
 On 7 August 2013, the MASB has again decided to allow Transitioning Entities to defer the adoption of the MFRS Framework for another year.
 On 2 September 2014, the MASB had announced that the Transitioning Entities shall be required to apply the MFRS Framework for annual financial periods beginning on or after 1 January 2017.
-On 8 September 2015, MASB announced that the effective date of MFRS 15 will be deferred to annual financial periods beginning on or after 1 January 2018, following the recent press release by the International Accounting Standards Board confirming a one-year deferral of IFRS 15-Revenue from Contracts with Customers.
-Consequently, the effective date for Transitioning Entities to apply the MFRS will also be deferred to annual financial period beginning on or after 1 January 2018.

-A subsidiary company of the Company falls within the scope of definition of Transitioning Entities and has opted to defer the adoption of the new MFRS Framework.
-Accordingly, the Group will be required to prepare its first set of financial statements using the MFRS Framework for the financial year ending 31 October 2019.
+A subsidiary of the Company falls within the scope of definition of Transitioning Entities and has opted to defer the adoption of the new MFRS Framework.
+Accordingly, the Group will be required to prepare its first set of financial statements using the MFRS Framework for the financial year ending 31 October 2018.

-The subsidiary companies which are not Transitioning Entities had adopted MFRS on 1 November 2012.
+The subsidiaries which are not Transitioning Entities had adopted MFRS on 1 November 2012.